timfilzinger/idp-software.com/docs/vendors/Alphamoon/index.md

 - **Data Export and Integration**: Data can be exported in CSV, XLSX, and other formats and integrated with other tools and systems, including API and Zapier.
 - **Customization**: Ready-made templates for invoices or receipts offer simple plug-and-play options or users can create their own workflows.
 - **Security**: Sensitive information can be anonymized for compliance and privacy.
+- **AI-Powered Metadata Models**: Leveraging Gemini, GPT-4, and other top-tier AI models allows Alphamoon customers to transform unstructured content into actionable data with a few simple clicks.

 ## Use Cases